Fife Lake, Michigan: History

 In 1872, J.L.
 Shaw and others platted two small settlements on a lake on the new Grand Rapids and Indiana Railroad.
 These were known as North Fife Lake and Fyfe Lake (a misspelling of Fife), which were on the north and west sides of Fife Lake, respectively.
 Later that year, Fife Lake Township was created.
 The first church in the village was established in 1884.
 In 1889, Fife Lake was incorporated as a village.

+On August 4, 2026, a ballot proposal to disincorporate the village of Fife Lake was rejected by voters.
+Had this passed, Fife Lake would have been the first Michigan village to voluntarily disincorporate.

 The village annually hosts the Fife Lake Ice Fishing Derby near the end of January.

 Geography

 According to the United States Census Bureau, the village has a total area of 1.20 sqmi, of which 0.75 sqmi is land and 0.45 sqmi is water.
 The village is located in Fife Lake Township, and is adjacent to the eponymous lake, upon the lake's northern and western shores.

 The village is located immediately west of the Kalkaska County line.
 Fife Lake is the only community in Grand Traverse County to be located east of US Highway 131.